 The Project

-Memento is a conceptual top-down adventure game that pays homage to classic designers like Ron Gilbert, John Carmack, and Shinji Mikami.
-Each dungeon was meant to shift gameplay genres to match their design philosophies, from point-and-click puzzles to FPS combat to horror exploration.
+Memento is a conceptual top-down adventure game that acts as an interactive museum of game history.
+It pays homage to classic designers like Ron Gilbert, John Carmack, and Shinji Mikami.
+The core artistic concept is “genre-fluidity” with each dungeon meant to shift gameplay genres to match their design philosophies, from point-and-click puzzles to FPS combat to horror exploration.

 I created a full Game Design Document (GDD) detailing design pillars, gameplay loops, pacing, audience targeting, worldbuilding, aesthetics, and player motivation.
+My largest creative challenge was figuring out how to weave together conflicting design philosophies (like the slow logic of adventure games vs the fast reflexes of shooters) into a single, cohesive game.
 I also included marketing and teaching sections to show a professional approach.

 What I Learned

 This was my first experience building a full design document from scratch, and it showed me how vital documentation is for focus and team alignment.
-I learned how to cut unnecessary ideas and keep a design coherent — a skill that directly improved how I scope later projects.
+It taught me that good design is about subtraction as much as addition; to make the mashup of genres work I had to cut through the unnecessary ideas to keep the core experience from being too overwhelming.
+This skill has directly improved how I scope my projects.

 Why I did this project

 I created this project to explore one of the biggest issues in game development: the lack of documentation and preservation.
-I wanted to write a design doc that honored the legacy of classic designers like Ron Gilbert and Shinji Mikami, while showing I understood how strong documentation supports both creativity and clarity.
+I wanted to treat games and their design as parts of history that are worthy of remembering.
+By writing a design doc that honors the legacy of creators like Gilbert and Mikami, I wanted to show that the “rules” behind a game are just as artistically significant as the visuals or music.